mattermost/docs/source/help/getting-started/organizing-conversations.rst

 Select the channel name at the top of the center pane to access the drop-down menu, then select **Mute Channel**.

 Once a channel is muted:

 - Email and push notifications are disabled.
 - A mute icon displays next to the channel name.
-- The channel is greyed out in the left-hand sidebar and the channel isn't marked as unread unless you're mentioned directly.
+- The channel is greyed out in the left-hand sidebar, and the channel isn't marked as unread unless you're mentioned directly.

 To unmute the channel, select the channel name again to access the drop-down menu, then select **Unmute Channel**.